How to Setup Email Receivers for User-defined Projects in RHOCP 4?

 receiver: 'email_receiver'

-You can replace 'your-email@example.com' with your email address and 'smtp.example.com:587' with your email server and port.
+Replace 'your-email@example.com' with the email address and 'smtp.example.com:587' with the email server and port.

 - SMTP Testing: You could use the following command to test the SMTP authentication with a test email.